-Atypical moles/dysplastic nevi are an unusual looking moles with the concerning features when looked at closely.
+Atypical moles/dysplastic nevi are unusual looking moles with concerning features when looked at closely.
 Any unusual looking moles, new moles, or changing moles need to be examined by a trained professional.
-If you have a lesion that is suspicious for atypical moles/dysplastic nevi or melanoma, call today or make an appointment online at Golden Coast Dermatology, Skin Cancer and Vein Center.
+If you have a lesion that is suspicious for atypical moles/dysplastic nevi or melanoma, call today or request an appointment online at Golden Coast Dermatology, Skin Cancer and Vein Center.

 When should I seek care?

-Call us today or make an appointment online at Golden Coast Dermatology, Skin Cancer, and Vein Center to have any unusual moles examined and if needed remove quickly and safely.
+Call us today or request an appointment online at Golden Coast Dermatology, Skin Cancer, and Vein Center to have any unusual moles examined and if needed removed quickly and safely.